 In 2009, ULI Colorado and Denver’s Office of Economic Development came together in an effort to mentor minorities and women interested in learning more about real estate and real estate development.
-Now in its tenth year, ULI Colorado’s Real Estate Diversity Initiative (REDI) has mentored more than 290 participants and connected all more directly to careers and business opportunities in real estate.
+Now in its tenth year, ULI Colorado’s Real Estate Diversity Initiative (REDI) has mentored more than 320 participants and connected all more directly to careers and business opportunities in real estate.
 We have also helped make REDI into a national ULI program that’s offered by ULI District Councils across the country.

 Have you wondered what it takes to be a real estate developer?
 Would you like to add real estate development skills to your existing career portfolio?
 Are you a woman and/or a minority?
 If you answered YES, the Real Estate Diversity Initiative (REDI) is for you!

 This is the 10th year for the highly successful Real Estate Diversity Initiative (REDI), which is a comprehensive real estate development training and mentorship program for women and people of color.
 The curriculum covers the spectrum of the real estate development process, including a free pro forma course at the University of Denver.
 Throughout the program, participants work in small teams with mentors to create a development plan and pro forma for a local site along East Colfax, which they will present to a “Shark Tank” at the end of the program.
 Graduates receive a free ULI membership upon successful completion of the program.

 The ideal participant will have, at minimum, some knowledge of real estate concepts, an undergraduate degree, a strong entrepreneurial spirit, and a desire to engage in real estate development.
 A panel consisting of representatives from the Urban Land Institute and the City and County of Denver will select individuals for the 2019 class in June.

 “The REDI program served as a launch pad for my transition into real estate development.
 The team I was part of was dynamic and included pertinent players in every field required to put a project together.” – Ivan Anaya